alzatraz/smallworld/README.md

     │
     └───...
 (Pérou|Argentine|Suisse...)
 ```

+We had to do small tricks for names that were kind of unbreakable, like "Jeane d'Arc" for instance ("Rue d'Arc" is not really correct).
+We added some fanciful names to the "famous people" section, for instance national icons like Booba, Nabilla, Johny Hallyday or Mylène Farmer.

 ### Schedule
 For each station, we had to generate a schedule, i.e. a list of times when a train arrives at the station, in one direction or the other.
 We thus had to generate a 'forward' schedule and a 'backward' schedule.
 For each subway line and given the stations' coordinates, we proceeded as follows: